Conditions Treated at Our Comprehensive Eye Care Centers

 Marked by damage to the optic nerve resulting from high intraocular pressure, glaucoma is a progressive and irreversible eye disease that is caused by a blockage in the eye's drainage system.
 Early detection of glaucoma is crucial to effective management of the disease, but as it is one of few eye conditions that produces no noticeable symptoms in its early stages, this is only possible through routine screenings.
 Glaucoma cannot be cured, but its effects can be managed through medication or surgery.

-Commonly known as nearsightedness, myopia is caused by an irregularity in the relationship between the shape of the cornea and the distance between the lens and the retina.
-Myopia causes light to focus at a point in front of, rather than directly on, the retina.
+Commonly known as nearsightedness, myopia causes light to focus at a point in front of, rather than directly on, the retina.
 Patients with myopia can see close objects clearly but have trouble seeing objects that are far away.

 The opposite of myopia - hyperopia, or farsightedness - results when light focuses at a point behind the retina.
 Patients with hyperopia can usually focus on objects that are far away but objects that are close appear blurry.

 Astigmatism is a form of refractive error that is caused by an irregularity in the shape of the cornea.
-Astigmatism usually causes difficulty in distinguishing details, regardless of their distance from the eye.
+Astigmatism usually makes it difficult to distinguish details, regardless of their distance from the eye.

 Known as age-related farsightedness, presbyopia is a condition that typically develops in persons over the age of 40 and is caused by a decrease in the flexibility of the eye's natural lens.
 As presbyopia develops, the patient may notice a delay in the eye's ability to switch from focusing on distant objects to near ones, and vice versa, followed by a gradually diminishing ability to focus on objects that are close-up.